Chou-Tac

-I am now in Seoul, and it’s super cold like being in a freezer.
-I went to find refuge in a caffe to warm myself and sketch.
+I am now in Seoul, and it’s super cold—like being in a freezer.
+I went to find refuge in a café to warm myself up and do some sketching.
+I sat down, opened my sketchbook, and found an unfinished fish sketch from 7 months ago (I made in Boston Aquarium).
+I decided to complete it today! :)

 the design sketchbook sketch boston acquarium fish drawing ball point pen blue bic a